 All international students must be on campus by January 10, 2018.
-Undergraduates will attend International Undergraduate Orientation (IUO) from January 10-12 and Graduates will have programming on August 20 and a mandatory international welcome on Saturday, August 26.
+Undergraduates will attend International Undergraduate Orientation (IUO) from January 10-12.
+Graduate students are required to attend ISSS Orientation on January 11 at 1:30 p.m. in Cristol Chemistry Building, Room 142.

 The Denver International Airport is the closest international airport to Boulder, we suggest you fly into there.
 The University of Colorado does not offer a shuttle service from the airport, so it is your responsibility to decide how you will get to Boulder.
 Here are a few popular options: